The Green Men

 The Green Men, known as Force (Adam Forsyth) and Sully (Ryan Sullivan), are supporters of the Vancouver Canucks of the National Hockey League (NHL).
-They are known for sitting beside the opposing team's penalty box during Canucks games at Rogers Arena with their green full-body spandex suits.
+They are known for sitting beside the opposing team's penalty box during Canucks games at Rogers Arena wearing green full-body spandex suits.
 The suits are zentai, from the SuperFan Suit brand.
-Forsyth wears the neon green suit while Sullivan, the shorter of the two, wears the darker suit.
+Forsyth wears a neon green suit while Sullivan, the shorter of the two, wears a darker suit.
 The two were inducted into the ESPN Hall of Fans in 2012.
-They have also appeared in a Pepsi billboard advertisement, wearing a Canucks jersey.
+They have also appeared in a Pepsi billboard advertisement, wearing Canucks jerseys.

 History

-The idea for the Green Men started when the two friends, Forsyth and Sullivan, decided to attend a National Football League game in Seattle.
+The idea for the Green Men started when the two friends, decided to attend a National Football League game in Seattle.
 They ordered a pair of green suits to wear to the game after watching a Season 3 episode of the television program It's Always Sunny in Philadelphia in which character Charlie Kelly wears a similar suit.
 Sullivan's suit arrived a day after the football game, so the Green Men went to a Canucks game instead.
 The owner of the roofing company that Sullivan worked for had access to the seats beside the penalty box, which is how they continually got those seats.
-The owner provided more free tickets after the duo rose to fame, but they have since been forced to pay for themselves.
+The owner provided more free tickets after the duo rose to fame, but they later began paying for them themselves.
 The Green Men entertain fans and annoy the opposition with their antics, which include handstands against the glass and the use of props such as a cutout of Carrie Underwood (when the Canucks play the Nashville Predators) or Vince Vaughn (when they play the Chicago Blackhawks) in a Canucks jersey.

 Some of their antics have been: